GoogleChromeLabs/lighthousebot/README.md

 # Lighthouse CI

-This repo contains a reference server for running Lighthouse using Headless Chrome in Google App Engine Flexible Container.
+This repo contains a reference server for running Lighthouse using [Headless Chrome](https://developers.google.com/web/updates/2017/04/headless-chrome) in [Google App Engine Flexible](https://cloud.google.com/appengine/docs/flexible/nodejs/) Node container.
 Use it to setup Lighthouse against fresh PRs made to your Github repo. #know_your_lighthouse_score

 **Note:** If you're interested in using Lighthouse CI, ping [@ebidel](https://github.com/ebidel).